 The taconite production tax is the largest tax paid by the iron mining industry.
-It is a major source of revenue to the counties, municipalities and school districts within the taconite relief area.
+It is a major source of revenue to the counties, municipalities and school districts within the taconite assistance area.

-The production tax distributed in 2006 is the tax due for the 2005 production year.
-The taconite production tax rate for concentrates and pellets produced in 2005 was \$2.137 per taxable ton.
-The taxable tonnage for 2005 is the average tonnage produced in 2003, 2004 and 2005.
+The production tax distributed in 2007 is the tax due for the 2006 production year.
+The taconite production tax rate for concentrates and pellets produced in 2006 was \$2.203 per taxable ton.
+The taxable tonnage for 2006 is the average tonnage produced in 2004, 2005 and 2006.

 The inside of the front cover illustrates where the production tax is distributed.
 It shows both the cents per ton (cpt) distribution and the total amount distributed to various funds.
-The funds to which the production tax are distributed are explained on pages 7 through 10, Distribution of Funds.
+The funds to which the production tax are distributed are explained on pages 7 through 11, Distribution of Funds.